bloc97/Anime4K/README.md

 TL;DR

 Sharpening, De-Blurring and Super-Resolution are synonyms (they are equivalent).
+Anime4K can de-blur, thus is a SR algorithm.
 A Super-Resolution algorithm can do upscaling.
+Thus, Anime4K is an upscaling algorithm.